oxidecomputer/humility/README.md

 You can also use a file as a loopback device via `--loopback`, allowing you to, e.g., read binary data and format it (i.e., via `--read`).

 To lock a VPD device, use the `--lock` command.
-This cannot be undone;
-subsequent attempts to write to (or lock) a locked VPD device will result in an error.
+This will lock the VPD permanently and cannot be undone; subsequent attempts to write to (or lock) a locked VPD device will result in an error.
 The lock status of each device is shown in `--list`.